Ixiaohuihuihui/Tiny-Defect-Detection-for-PCB/README.md

                     --GPU='0'
 ```
 After running this code, you will get the detected image in your 'save_dir' path.
+Why didn't you get the correct output image when run the inference.py?
+**Note!!!
+If you didn't load the correct checkpoint but the pretrain model, you need to change the checkpoint file (FPN_Res101_0117_OHEM/checkpoint), because this file contains the wrong path, and you need to change it with your file path!!!**

 ## Train
 If you want to train your own data, please follow this project: https://github.com/DetectionTeamUCAS/FPN_Tensorflow